Sunday, September 29, 2013

 Below is a listing of events that were held at Point Reyes National Seashore on or in conjunction with the 2013 National Public Lands Day.
 All events were co-hosted by Point Reyes National Seashore Association.

 Event: Experience Tule Elk

 Every summer, visitors have the opportunity to see the tule elk during the rut (mating season) weekends and holidays July through September, weather permitting.
-Docents were stationed at the Tomales Point Trailhead and at Windy Gap (1 mile north along the Tomales Point Trail).
-Visitors had the opportunity to interact with volunteer docents who had binoculars and spotting scopes to allow visitors to observe elk rut behaviors.
+Docents are stationed at the Tomales Point Trailhead from ~10:30 am to 4 pm and at Windy Gap (1 mile north along the Tomales Point Trail) from ~11 am to 3:30 pm.
+Visitors have the opportunity to interact with volunteer docents who have binoculars and spotting scopes to allow visitors to observe elk rut behaviors.

 Event: Habitat Restoration Workday